seanxwh/Udacity_self_driving_car/CarND-Vehicle-Detection/README.md

 ## Data Loading
 ----
  The data can be seperated as **vehicle** and **non-vehicle** objects, that data files can be downloaded in [vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and [non-vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip).
-After download the zip files, extract the files under directry of **./test_images/**.
+After download the zip files, extract the files under directory of **./test_images/**.
 Since we are using sklearn for the project which doesn't support GPU computation, we will limit the amount of training and testing data to prevent the features extraction and model prediction taking too long.

 ```python